jonsag/ardHydroponic/README.md

 On the lower right of the screen you will now see the measured voltage from the pH sensor in millivolts.
 You can't change that.
 However, pressing 'Button 4' or 'Button 5' will update that measurement.
 When you get a solid reading, save the value with a short press on 'Button 1'.

+There is also a 'pH voltage offset' for further trimming.

 ## Software configuration

 All configuration is made in 'config.h'